 In this course, students will explore the branch of economics that deals with human behavior and choice, as they relate to relatively small units: the individual, the firm, the industry, and the single market.
-Prerequisite: EN111 or permission of instructor.
+Prerequisite:EN111 or instructor permission.

 BU113 Introduction to Business 3 CR